-While we will make every effort to provide all of our students with any updated information, the COVID situation may change quickly, and the advice below is subject to change on the basis of UK Government policy.
+We make every effort to provide all of our students with any updated information, the advice below is subject to change on the basis of UK Government policy.

 If you are a Richmond staff or faculty member, click here to visit the dedicated portal.